Last updated on 5 January 2022

 - Does not appear to have anything wrong

-If your baby stops crying once it gets fed, changed, or soothed, that is not colic.
-It’s normal for babies to cry when they need something.
+If your baby stops crying after feeding, changing or being soothed, it is not colic.
+It’s normal for babies to cry when they need something, and to stop crying once the need has been fulfilled.

-No one knows the exact cause of colic.
-Doctors believe certain things may trigger colic in babies, such as:
+No one knows the exact cause of colic, though doctors believe certain things may trigger colic in babies, such as:

 - Acid reflux, or silent reflux, where stomach acid travels up into the oesophagus